 Anti-Fraud Prevention and Detection Controls Study Results

-In the 2016 report, the ACFE found that 39.1% of frauds were detected by tips.
-Organizations that had reporting hotlines were much more likely to detect fraud through tips than organizations without hotlines (47.3% compared to 28.2% respectively).
-The second most common method of detection was internal audit, which unearthed fraud in only 16.5% of the cases in the study.
+In the 2018 report, the ACFE found that 40% of occupational frauds were detected by tips.
+Organizations that had reporting hotlines were much more likely to detect fraud through tips than organizations without hotlines (46% compared to 30% respectively).
+The second most common method of detection was internal audit, which unearthed fraud in only 15% of the cases in the study.

 Based on these statistics, it stands to reason that reporting hotlines can be a critical weapon when deterring fraud and minimizing losses.
 The ACFE reports that organizations without an anonymous hotline suffered about two-thirds higher average fraud losses than those lacking this prevention mechanism.

 Many private companies forgo reporting hotlines, because they’re seen as expensive and too formal for closely held organizations.
-About 60% of the companies in the 2016 ACFE study had a reporting hotline in place, but only 25.7% of companies with fewer than 100 employees used a reporting hotline.
-However, implementing an effective reporting mechanism can be a powerful way to prevent and detect fraud for companies of all sizes.
+About 63% of the companies in the 2018 ACFE study had a reporting hotline in place, and 50% of those experienced lower fraud losses.
+Implementing an effective reporting mechanism can be a powerful way to prevent and detect fraud for companies of all sizes.

 Most employees are honest and want to do what’s best for their employers.
 However, whistleblowers may fear retaliation from co-workers if they speak up against wrongdoers or their allegations don’t pan out.
 This is especially true in smaller companies where it may be harder to safeguard a whistleblower’s identity.